AUTHORS

 Tyler Watamanuk

-A writer and contributor for GQ, Watamanuk covers design and style.
-His writing has been featured in The New York Times, The Wall Street Journal, Playboy, McSweeney's, and Vice.
+Writer and contributor at GQ, Tyler Watamanuk covers design and style.
+His work has also appeared in The New York Times, The New Yorker, The Wall Street Journal, Playboy, McSweeney’s, and VICE.

 Walt Williams

-A writer and narrative designer, Williams has worked on video games such as Star Wars Battlefront II, Bioshock, Borderlands, Civilization, Mafia II, Evolve, and the genre-bending video game Spec Ops: The Line.
+Writer and narrative designer Walt Williams has worked on video games including Star Wars Battlefront II, BioShock, Borderlands, Civilization, Mafia II, Evolve, and the genre-bending Spec Ops: The Line.

 Published: